Moultree/javadoc2html/readme.md

 ## Tasks

-During my work on this project, I was givan a handful of tasks to implement:
+During my work on this project, I was given a handful of tasks to implement:

 - [x] Test coverage `80%`
 - [x] Specifying parent classes for derived classes